SimpleFinance/simplespec/README.md

 Mocks
 -----

-Also, yeah, mocks.
-Simplespec uses [Mockito](http://mockito.org/) for its mocking stuff:
+Also, yeah, mocks. simplespec uses [Mockito](http://mockito.org/) for its mocking stuff:

 ```scala